fwip/mtg_pronouns/reworded_cards.md

 **Instant**

-Until end of turn, whenever a player taps an Island for mana, they adds {U} to their mana pool (in addition to the mana the land produces).
+Until end of turn, whenever a player taps an Island for mana, that player adds {U} to their mana pool (in addition to the mana the land produces).

 Hint of Insanity 2B
 ---------------

 **Sorcery**

 Target player reveals their hand.
-They discards all nonland cards with the same name as another card in their hand.
+That player discards all nonland cards with the same name as another card in their hand.

 Hired Giant 3R
 ---------------